-Through the eyes of twelve-year-old Lorraine this haunting novel from the award-winning author of Hidden and Hush gives insight and understanding into a little known part of history—the Irish potato famine.
+Through the eyes of twelve-year-old Lorraine this “moving personal story” (Booklist, starred review) from the award-winning author of Hidden and Hush gives insight and understanding into a little known part of history—the Irish potato famine.

 It is the autumn of 1846 in Ireland.
 Lorraine and her brother are waiting for the time to pick the potato crop on their family farm leased from an English landowner.
 But this year is different—the spuds are mushy and ruined.
 What will Lorraine and her family do?